kdliaokueida/Deep_Reinforcement_Learning/p3_collab-compet/README.md

 ### Instructions

-Follow the instructions in `Tennis.ipynb` to get started with training your own agent!
+Follow the instructions in `Tennis.ipynb` to get started with training a smart agent!

 ### (Optional) Challenge: Crawler Environment